Wormnest/wormai/readme.txt

 Requirements
 ------------
 OpenTTD 1.4 or later.
-SuperLib, AILibList and AILibCommon (used by AILibList).
+SuperLib, AyStar, AILibList and AILibCommon (used by AILibList).
-I won't list the versions here since then I would have to update this text every time the versions change.
-However I have a script that updates the library versions before a release of my AI so I should always be using the latest versions at the time of release.
+The library versions should be the latest versions at the time of release.

 Features